stenet/au-dx-builder/README.md

 ## Using

-Create an Aurelia-App using the aurelia-cli and webpack (others not tested at the moment).
+Create an Aurelia-App using the aurelia-cli.

 ```bash
 au new